-2. Cooker Overview
+2. Overview

-Your induction cooker (Fig. 2-1) has the following features:
+The induction cooker (Fig. 2.1) has the following features:

-- A. Five induction cooking zones
+- A. 5 induction cooking zones

-- B. Control Panel
+- B. A control panel

-- C. Glide-Out GrillTM
+- C. A multi-function oven

-- D. Multifunction Oven
+- D. A storage drawer

-- E. Tall Fan Oven

 The Hob

 Use only pans that are suitable for induction hobs.
 We recommend stainless steel, enamelled steel pans or cast iron pans with enamelled bases.
 Note that some stainless steel pans are not suitable for use with an induction hob so please check carefully before purchasing any cookware.